AN ABBREVIATED VERSION OF MEDITATION

 And the spiritual resides passively in the background as a subtle reminder that we are not of this world, but we are eternal, divine souls who come from the world of Light.
 In a nutshell, meditation is about getting our worldly self to be quiet for a moment or two so we can experience the presence of the spiritual or divine self within our hearts.
 Connecting to and remembering the divine self once a day will forever change your life for the better.

-The second price of entry is awe.
+If possible, another quality to aspire to is awe.
 Awe for this amazing natural world in which we live, awe for the Creator who imagined and manifested this universe, awe for this life-experience and the incredible opportunities for soul growth; and awe for love and light.
 Desire for self-improvement and awe for the sacred reveal the spiritual potential and higher qualities in a person’s heart.
 If these things are in one’s heart, then there is truly something worth fighting for because 5-minutes of meditation a day will inspire you to actualize these beautiful qualities in your life.

 Try this meditation for a week and before making the decision to commit, pause for a moment and decide whether or not you have the necessary will and determination to commit to meditating for 5-minutes each and every day.
 Be honest with yourself because it would be so much better for your life to make the correct decision even if it is to decline.
 In the interest of keeping this abbreviated here are the initial steps.